mdxtoc/qtpi/docs/qtpi_description.md

   	Given the other restrictions, such comparisons would be more or less useless anyway.

+  * **No comparison of functions, or values containing functions**.

+  	This is standard in functional programming.
+You can't compare function values, because they are infinite.

   * **Library functions don't expose simulation state**.

-  	There used to be a function *qbit_state* which allowed you to peek at a qbit's internal state.
+  	There used to be a function *qbit_state* which gave you a string representation of a qbit's internal state.
 Useful for diagnostic printing, I thought.
 Then I realised it allowed the program to branch on whether a pair of qbits are entangled or not, by comparing the results of *qbit_state* on them.
 Horror!

-  	Not all is lost: there's *print_qbit*, and the `-verbose qsim` switch allows you to watch the simulation.
+  	Not all is lost: there's *print_qbit*, and the `-verbose qsim` switch on Qtpi allows you to watch the simulation.

   	This is a restriction on the implementation of the language.
 Not sure how to police it ... especially if I allow downloadable libraries.
 Hmm.